celonis/content-cli/DOCUMENTATION.md

 ### Overwrite Package In Studio

-When you use overwrite the following is to be taken into consideration:
+When you use overwrite, the following is to be taken into consideration:

 -   Assets that exist in the destination package, but not in the source package, will be removed
 -   The data model variable assignment of the destination package will not be overwritten, it will remain the same
 -   The permissions set on the destination package will remain.
-This is helpful to not have to assign the same permissions again
+This is helpful because you don't have to assign the same permissions again
--   The package dependencies of the destination package will be overwritten with the ones of the source package
+-   The package dependencies of the destination package will be overwritten with the dependencies of the source package
 -   The URLs of the assets from the destination package will not change, they remain the same